-initial configurations with a set density of defects are allowed.63 For a theoretical description of the dynamics of the KA model, see Ref.
-64. We note that, as expected, the t154 model exhibits regions of spatially localized particle activity against a backdrop of transiently immobilized particles.
-A rather remarkable feature of the patterns of mobility in this model is that we find evidence of stringlike motion, where a group of particles moves over a short distance, each taking the place of the previous particle in the string.^{65,66} This motif can be seen mostly on timescales less than the α -relaxation time, but occasionally stringlike motion may be seen to persist on longer timescales.
+We start by simply observing the patterns of mobility in real space starting from a set initial condition of the t154 model found at a given density after equilibration.
+A similar analysis has been performed recently by Chaudhuri et al. for the Kob-Andersen model, where no equilibration is required since all initial configurations with a set density of defects are allowed [63].
+For a theoretical description of the dynamics of the Kob-Andersen model, see [64].
+We note that, as expected, the t154 model exhibits regions of spatially localized particle activity against a backdrop of transiently immobilized particles.
+A rather remarkable feature of the patterns of mobility in this model is that we find evidence of stringlike motion, where a group of particles moves over a short distance, each taking the place of the previous particle in the string [65, 66].
+This motif can be seen mostly on timescales less than the α -relaxation time, but occasionally string-like motion may be seen to persist on longer timescales.
 This behavior is demonstrated in Fig. 5.

-The behavior of particle motion observed in the KA model is somewhat different than that seen in the t154 model as described above.
-As in the t154 model, and as observed by Chaudhuri et al., motion in the KA model shows similar activity regions in the vicinity of defect sites giving rise to heterogeneous motion (Fig. 6).
-However, the boundaries between active and inactive regions at comparable timescales appear to be more distinct in the KA model.
-Furthermore, the particle scale motion in the KA is much more isotropic, exhibiting much fewer cases of directional mobility compared with the t154 model.
-It would be interesting to compare the two models by quantifying this difference via the type of directional multipoint correlators devised by Doliwa and Heuer.67 It is not clear if the difference between the models is related to the fundamental distinction between LGMs and KCMs or just the specifics of the particular models considered.
-In particular, the t154 is a multicomponent model, unlike the KA model.
-The stringlike motion on short time scales seems to occur predominantly on the rather rough boundaries of slow clusters.68 This behavior, reminiscent of the picture of dynamic heterogeneity that put forward by Stillinger,69 might be strongly influenced by compositional heterogeneity.
-A useful way to address general issues related to how the initial configuration constrains subsequent dynamics would be a systematic isoconfigurational ensemble analysis comparing LGMs and KCMs.70 This will be the topic of a future publication.71
+The behavior of particle motion observed in the Kob-Andersen model is somewhat different than that seen in the t154 model as described above.
+As in the t154model, and as observed by Chaudhuri et al., motion in the Kob-Andersen model shows similar activity regions in the vicinity of defect sites giving rise to heterogeneous motion.
+However, the boundaries between active and inactive regions at comparable timescales appear to be more distinct in the Kob-Andersen model.
+Furthermore, the particle scale motion in the Kob-Andersen is much more isotropic, exhibiting much fewer cases of directional mobility compared with the t154 model.
+It would be interesting to compare the two models by quantifying this difference via the type of directional multi-point correlators devised by Doliwa and Heuer [67].
+It is not clear if the difference between the models is related to the fundamental distinction between LGMs and KCMs or just the specifics of the particular models considered.
+In particular, the t154 is a multi-component model, unlike the Kob-Andersen model.
+The string-like motion on short time scales seems to occur predominantly on the rather rough boundaries of slow clusters [68].
+This behavior, reminiscent of the picture of dynamic heterogeneity that put forward by Stillinger [69], might be strongly influenced by compositional heterogeneity.
+A useful way to address general issues related to how the initial configuration constrains subsequent dynamics would be a systematic isoconfigurational ensemble analysis comparing LGMs and KCMs [70].
+This will be the topic of a future publication [71].